boycott4/boycott/README.md

 ### Rules of inclusion
 - Support for the Israeli military in any form.
 - Censorship or calls for censorship of pro-Palestinian content or opinions.
-- Engage in illegal activities in the occupied Palestinian territory.
+- Engagement in illegal activities in the occupied Palestinian territory.
-- Hate speech against Palestinians
+- Hate speech against Palestinians.
 - Prioritizing Israeli interests over the interests of one's own country.
 - Denial of responsibility by Israel for Palestinian civilian casualties.
 - Receiving large donations from [Israeli lobby](https://en.wikipedia.org/wiki/Israel_lobby_in_the_United_States).